Dean Smith Center: Architecture and renovations

 The initial capacity for the Dean Smith Center was 21,444, which made it the third largest on-campus arena for the 1985-86 college basketball season.
-It is currently the third-largest arena in both the nation and in the ACC (behind only Syracuse's Carrier Dome and Louisville's KFC Yum!
-Center, and the second-largest designed primarily for basketball (the Carrier Dome was built to host football and basketball).

 In the 1990s, the seating was expanded to increase capacity to 21,572.
 Before the start of the Tar Heels' 2000–01 season, a standing room only section for students was added behind the basket the visiting team opposes in the first half.
 This increased the capacity of the arena to 21,750.
 The largest crowd to attend a game in the facility was 23,713 when the Smith Center hosted the 1987 U.S. Olympic Festival basketball game.
 The largest crowd to see a Carolina game in the Dean Dome was on March 6, 2005, when 22,125 fans saw the North Carolina Tar Heels beat the Duke Blue Devils 75-73 following a nine-point comeback in the final three minutes of regulation.

 Future

 The arena was considered state-of-the-art in 1986; however, despite frequent renovations and updates, there are many issues with the building regarding its large number of seats, limited storage due to the lack of rock dynamited out in the west end, and its narrow concourse.
 In November 2015, Cunningham told the media that the school had been looking at renovating the Smith Center to add premium level seating and reducing the overall capacity by potentially 4,000 seats or building a replacement structure.
 This project would also be privately financed through donations and athletic department revenue, but not with state taxes.
 If the school were to renovate the Smith Center, it would continue the lifetime season ticket obligations for patrons or the second generation of the patrons that donated to the Smith Center's initial funding.
 A potential replacement arena would have to be built on a new site and would require a lot more money; however, it would allow for luxury seating to increase revenue and would eliminate the lifetime seating rights.
 Should those holding the lifetime season tickets wish to keep their rights, they would then be required to make a significant donation, rather than a minimal donation as they do currently to maintain the tickets.
 A new arena would greatly increase revenue through yearly seat licensing, and therefore help all athletic programs through the increase in revenue that would then increase the total athletic budget.

+The 250-acre Carolina North campus approved in 2009 was being considered in 2024 as a possible site for a replacement arena.
+In 2025, the planned arena was expected to have 16,000 seats and one plan called for a 25,000-seat UNC Colosseum for cricket.
+If the university chose renovation of the existing Dean Dome, the roof alone would cost an estimated $80 to $100 million.